scrapinghub/splash/docs/index.rst

 Splash - A javascript rendering service
 =======================================

-Splash is a javascript rendering service with a HTTP API.
-It runs on top of twisted and QT webkit for rendering pages.

 Splash is a javascript rendering service.
 It's a lightweight web browser with an HTTP API, implemented in Python using Twisted and QT.
 The (twisted) QT reactor is used to make the sever fully asynchronous allowing